jhajek/Linux-text-book-part-1/files/Labs/Chapter-12/lab-chapter-12.md

    a.
 Make sure you have installed all the pre-reqs (Apache2 and PHP).

-9) Enable the Apache Webserver and the proper firewall port to serve you `phpinfo()` page over https.
+9) Enable the Apache Webserver and the proper firewall port to serve yoru `phpinfo()` page over **https** following [this Digital Ocean configuration tutorial](https://www.digitalocean.com/community/tutorials/how-to-create-a-self-signed-ssl-certificate-for-apache-in-ubuntu-18-04 "Digital Ocean Self-signed Apache2 cert config").

 10) Going to [Wordpress.org](https://wordpress.org "Wordpress install") and download the latest tar.gz file.
 Follow the 5 minute setup to configure a working WordPress blog.